-1907 The Gay White Way, a musical revue whose title meant something quite different in that innocent era, opens at the Casino Theatre for a then-healthy run of 105 performances.
+1907 The Gay White Way, a musical revue, opens at the Casino Theatre for a then-healthy run of 105 performances.
 Blanche Ring and Katherine Bell are featured.

-1943 The unlikely collaboration of Kurt Weill, Ogden Nash and S. J. Perelman results in a hit musical, One Touch of Venus, about a man who brings a statue of the Roman goddess of love to live.
-The show runs 567 performances, partly owing to the appeal of its Venus, Mary Martin, in her first starring role.
+1943 The unlikely collaboration of Kurt Weill, Ogden Nash, and S. J. Perelman results in a hit musical, One Touch of Venus, about a man who brings a statue of the Roman goddess of love to life.
+Mary Martin plays Venus in her first starring role.

-1948 Love Life, one of the more interesting musical experiments of the postwar years, opens at the 46th Street Theatre.
+1948 Love Life opens at the 46th Street Theatre.
 Billed as "A Vaudeville," it contains sketches about love stretching from the 18th century to the present.
-Lots of talent involved: music by Kurt Weill, lyrics by Alan Jay Lerner, directed by Elia Kazan, choreography by Michael Kidd, starring Nanette Fabray and Ray Middleton.
-It runs 252 performances.
+A lot of talent is involved with music by Kurt Weill, lyrics by Alan Jay Lerner, directed by Elia Kazan, choreography by Michael Kidd, and stars Nanette Fabray and Ray Middleton.

-1975 Kevin Kline and Patti LuPone, both members of the first graduating class of the drama department at the Juilliard School, star tonight in The Acting Company's production of The Robber Bridegroom at the Harkness Theatre.
-This production was based on the 1942 novella of the same name by Eudora Welty.
-Although the production will run only 14 performances, it will transfer to Broadway at the Biltmore Theatre merely a year and two days later for a run of 145 performances.
-Steven Suskin says this show belongs in the category of "good shows that unhappily fail."
+1975 Kevin Kline and Patti LuPone, both members of the first graduating class of the drama department at the Juilliard School, star in The Acting Company's production of The Robber Bridegroom at the Harkness Theatre.
+The musical is based on the 1942 novella of the same name by Eudora Welty.
+It transfers to Broadway at the Biltmore Theatre in 1976.

-1996 The Circle Repertory Company, having lived out its 28-year life to great success, folds, owing the IRS more than $700,000.
-The company will be remembered for showcasing the work of such distinguished American playwrights as Albert Innaurato, Edward J. Moore, and Lanford Wilson, who was also a co-founder.
+1996 The Circle Repertory Company, having lived out its 28-year life to great success, folds.
+The company is remembered for showcasing the work of such distinguished American playwrights as Albert Innaurato, Edward J. Moore, and Lanford Wilson, who was also a co-founder.

-1999 Susan Stroman and John Weidman premiere their propulsive new "dance play" Contact at Lincoln Center Theater's Mitzi Newhouse Theatre.
-The show, which will break new ground as a hybrid theatrical genre, stars Karen Ziemba, Boyd Gaines and newcomer Deborah Yates.
-It will transfer to LCT's Vivian Beaumont Theatre for a Broadway run the following year, winning the 2000 Tony Award for Best Musical.
+1999 Susan Stroman and John Weidman premiere their propulsive new "dance play" Contact at Lincoln Center Theater's Mitzi E. Newhouse Theater.
+The show, which breaks new ground as a hybrid theatrical genre, stars Karen Ziemba, Boyd Gaines, and newcomer Deborah Yates.
+It transfers to LCT's Vivian Beaumont Theatre for a Broadway run the following year, winning the 2000 Tony Award for Best Musical.

-2008 In the first Broadway revival of Robert Bolt’s A Man for All Seasons, three-time Tony Award winner Frank Langella plays the 16th century statesman Sir Thomas More, who stood up to King Henry VIII in his conflicts with the church.
+2008 In the first Broadway revival of Robert Bolt’s A Man for All Seasons, Frank Langella plays the 16th-century statesman Sir Thomas More, who stood up to King Henry VIII in his conflicts with the church.
 Doug Hughes directs the production at the Roundabout Theatre Company's American Airlines Theatre.

-2010 Donald Margulies' Tony Award-nominated drama Time Stands Still transfers to the Cort Theatre, following a spring 2010 run at Manhattan Theatre Club.
-Christina Ricci joins original cast members Laura Linney, Brian d'Arcy James and Eric Bogosian.
+2010 Donald Margulies' Tony Award-nominated drama Time Stands Still transfers to the Cort Theatre, following a spring 2010 run at Manhattan Theatre Club's Samuel J. Friedman Theatre.
+Christina Ricci joins original cast members Laura Linney, Brian d'Arcy James, and Eric Bogosian.